khaiyuan98/AllTheClouds_Store/README.md

 This project is a submission for the technical assessment for City Facilities.
 The solution has two components – a “front-end” and a “back-end”.

 - Front-end: OnlineStore_React_Web (React Web + Vite)
-- Back-end: Web API (ASP.NET Core Web API using .NET 7.0)
+- Back-end: OnlineStore_Web_API (ASP.NET Core Web API using .NET 7.0)

 ## The Problem